VIEW ALL BLOG POSTS

 Lifeway kefir

-How Chia Seeds and Kefir Support Gut Health and Immunity
+How Chia Seeds and Kefir Support Gut Health, Skin, and Immunity

 Chia seeds are one of the most overlooked sources of fiber to include in our diets, not to mention all their other benefits.
 First, they’re plant-based, and plants are natural sources of fiber, which is prebiotic in the gut that feeds good bacteria (a.k.a. probiotics).
 Chia seeds contain a whopping 9 grams of fiber per 3 tbsp.
 Yes, that’s right, you heard us: 9 grams.
 That’s triple the content of a serving of oatmeal, four times the amount in a serving of broccoli, and even more than a cup of bran cereal.
-We’re not saying one shouldn’t eat those foods, we’re just putting things into perspective for how powerful chia seeds are.
 These tiny seeds are even loaded with omega-3’s, the type of healthy fats commonly known as healthy fats from fish.
-Chia seeds also contain protein and although not a huge amount, a serving is equal to that of an egg, and better yet, chia seeds are a source of complete protein, meaing they contain all the essential amino acids our bodies can’t make on their own.
-Further more, chia seeds are high in magnesium, zinc, iron, and other important vitamins and minearls, such as potassium and some B vitamins.
+Chia seeds also contain protein and although not a huge amount, a serving is equal to that of an egg or a serving of almonds.
+Further more, chia seeds are high in magnesium, zinc, iron, and potassium.
+Their omega-3s support skin and heart health, while their vitamins and minerals support total body health.

 Check out some of our favorite recipes we’ve made with chia seeds and kefir in these recipes below.
 Pick a favorite, head to the supermarket to pick up some chia seeds and kefir, and get into the kitchen for better gut health, a healthier mood, and more!